qwewqa/miyu-bot/docs/commands/info/general_usage.md

 ### List Commands
 List commands usually have a plural name such as `!songs` or `!cards`.
 Using a list command brings up a list of results.
-Most list commands have a detail command counterpart.

 ### Detail Commands
 Detail commands usually have a singular name such as `!song` or `!card`.